Professor Philip Newsome PhD, FRCPE

 UK

-Philip Newsome is also Director of the Innovate UK funded Midlands and Wales Advanced Therapy Treatment Centre, Secretary General of the European Association for the Study of the Liver (EASL) and Deputy Director of the NIHR Birmingham Biomedical Research Centre.
+Philip Newsome is Director of the Innovate UK funded Midlands and Wales Advanced Therapy Treatment Centre, Secretary General of the European Association for the Study of the Liver (EASL) and Director of the NIHR Birmingham Biomedical Research Centre.

 Philip has published over 150 major research papers in scientific journals as well as reviews and book chapters in the fields of stromal cell biology and liver disease.
 He has received major grants from Innovate UK, NIHR, European Commission, Wellcome Trust, UKSCF, BBSRC and the Medical Research Council.